OSU-CS362-F16/362Exercises/templates/hw3/README.md

 1) Correct the bug in `lastZero` within `Warmup.java`

 2) Is it possible to organize each of your test case functions into disjoint partitions?
 If so, describe your partitioning scheme, making note of which test functions correspond to which partition.
-If not, come up with a new disjoint partitioning scheme and modify your tests to reflect your new scheme.
+If not, come up with a new disjoint partitioning scheme, describe it and modify your `WarmupTest.java` tests to reflect your new scheme.

 3) Describe the advantage of having input disjoint test cases?